sasagawa888/nprolog/document/PARA1.md

     dp_prove(Nth,Pred): Prove Predicate on the Nth child Prolog for testing.

-    dp_report(Str): Display String on parent terminal.
-    e.g. dp_report($Hello World$').
-         string_term(X,1+2),dp_repoert(X).
-    If the child process is a grandchild process or belongs to a lower level, the information is relayed through the higher-level nodes to the top-level parent process and displayed on its terminal."

     dp_close/0: Sends termination command to child machines and closes communication.In the case of a child device.
     (Note) If halt is executed without performing dp_close, an error will occur.
 To terminate properly, dp_close is required.